 Qiaozhu Mei, Associate Professor.
 Data mining; information retrieval; machine learning.

 Michael Nebeling, Assistant Professor.
 Human-computer interaction; interface engineering; ubiquitous computing; augmented reality/virtual reality.

 Mark W. Newman, Associate Professor.
 Human-computer interaction; ubiquitous computing; end-user programming.

-Sun Young Park, Assistant Professor.
-Human-computer interaction; computer-supported cooperative work, health informatics, design.
+Sun Young Park*, Assistant Professor.
+Human-computer interaction; health informatics; computer-supported cooperative work; health information systems; patient-provider collaboration; participatory design; design.